Basil & Honey Daiquiri

 For larger groups of six or more students, we offer the option to take things private.
 Our classes are fully portable, and we are able to set ourselves up efficiently and professionally in a wide variety of locations and settings across the capital, the UK, and beyond.
 You name the location, and we’ll endeavour to make it happen.

-If all this has sparked your curiosity, give one of our dedicated event organisers a call on 020 8003 7982.
+Give one of our dedicated event organisers a call on 020 8003 7982.
 They’ll happily talk you through your options, and answer any questions you may have about both our mobile and in-house cocktail making classes.